TheonlyIcebear/Bloxflip.py/docs/index.rst

 Authorization
 --------------
-- Generate
+- Generate: Will generate a valid bloxflip authorization token in exchange for a roblox cookie
-Will generate a valid bloxflip authorization token in exchange for a roblox cookie
+- validate: Will return ``True`` or ``False`` wether or not the provided bloxflip auth is valid or not